 - Email (30-45 minutes): Usually more fun or hype music to help get the last few drops of brain power out before I head home.

-You need not follow my schedule.
-The idea here is to use music to help you hone your own workflow.
+This schedule is simply an example of what worked for me.
+The idea is to listen to music at work to help hone your productivity.
 When it comes to work, music should be something that empowers you and makes you more effective, not the opposite.

-Noah Kagan said in one of his weekly newsletters (which you should read) last year that there is no app, website, system, or tool (or playlist, I would add) that can stop you from being lazy.
+There is no app, website, system, or tool that can stop you from being lazy.
 You’re the only one who can do that.
-In that list of categories he gave, however, there are plenty of things that will help you along the way if you actually commit to them.
+There are plenty of things, however, that will help with productivity if you actually commit to them.
 For example, being honest with myself about when music helped or hindered me has boosted my effectiveness at work.
 Going through that process of self-reflection will do the same for you, wherever you end up at the end of it.

 I’ve put together two playlists full of hype music and focus music that I use during my days (some of the lyrics are best listened to on headphones, not blasted throughout the office).
-These might be full of stuff you hate and that’s fine.
 I want to give you some examples so you can make something similar for yourself if you feel so inclined.
-Happy listening (or not).
+Happy listening.

 Illustation by Tin Nguyen